Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

 Lying and manipulation are allowed
 === Trade <trade>
 Each player now gets *one* Chance to Trade *one card* with a player of their choosing.
-You will have to trade to participate in the Announcement and Draw phase.
+You will have to trade to participate in the Announcement phase.
 So even just trading for the sake of it can be a good strategy. *Bluffing is allowed!*

 A trade happens between two players:
   1. Player 1 offers a card to Player 2 by openly stating the card and the player they want to trade with (can be a bluff)
   2. Player 2 decides if they want to trade.
 If they do they offer a card to Player 1 (also openly stating which card; can also be a bluff)
   3. Player 1 decides if they want to trade
   3. If any player wants to object to the trade they can now do so.
-Upon an accusation the legality of the traded cards is checked (see Legality check)
+(Count down from 3 to give other players a chance; The deal is done/protected on the count of 0) Upon an accusation the legality of the traded cards is checked (see Legality check)
   4. If both parties decided to trade (and no illegal cards were found in the previous step) they each take the card offered to them.
-  5. Both players now qualify for the following phases.
+  5. Both players now qualify for the Announcement phase.

-#pagebreak()
-Example:
+_Example:_

 #show regex("C[0-9]\([a-zA-Z ]*\)"): it => {
   set text(fill: colors.at(int(it.text.at(1))))